sawickiap/WinFontRender/README.md

 Among various **advanced font features**, the library supports kerning, which is handled automatically.
 It doesn't support ligatures, colourful emoji, right-to-left or other complex writing systems like Hindi, Arabic, Hebrew etc.

-Fonts are **pixel-perfect**, which means they are not scaled and filtered and they look good, as long as you use same value as `fontSize` parameter as you used as `SFontDesc::Height`.
+Fonts are **pixel-perfect**, which means they are not scaled and filtered and they look good, as long as you use same value of `fontSize` parameter as you specified `SFontDesc::Height`.

 Fonts use **antialiasing**, which means edges are smoothed with many shaders of gray, not just 0 or 1.
 Sub-pixels antialiasing (on the level of separate RGB monitor subpixels) is not supported.